HiKey

 Summary

-HiKey (also known as HiKey 960) is an ARM development board built around the HiSilicon Kirin 960 SoC, featuring an octa-core ARM Cortex processor (4' A73 + 4' A53), Mali-G71 MP8 GPU, and 3GB LPDDR4 RAM.
-It's designed for Linux kernel development, Android AOSP work, AI/ML prototyping, and embedded systems testing.
-This page provides setup guidance, hardware overview, and troubleshooting for reliable first-boot and ongoing development.
+HiKey, also known as HiKey 960, is an ARM development board built around the HiSilicon Kirin 960 SoC.
+It combines an octa-core ARM Cortex processor, 4 x A73 plus 4 x A53, with a Mali-G71 MP8 GPU and 3GB of LPDDR4 RAM.
+The board is used for Linux kernel development, Android AOSP work, AI and ML prototyping, and embedded systems testing.
+This page covers the hardware layout, setup steps, and the checks that usually save time when first boot or a later rebuild goes wrong.

 Who this is for

-New HiKey board owners, kernel developers validating ARM64 builds, Android AOSP developers needing reference hardware, ML researchers testing edge AI workloads, and anyone who needs a repeatable first-boot checklist before debugging kernel or driver issues.
+This page suits new HiKey owners, kernel developers validating ARM64 builds, Android AOSP developers who want reference hardware, ML researchers testing edge AI workloads, and anyone who needs a repeatable first-boot checklist before chasing kernel or driver bugs.

 What you'll do